The wisconsin delegation

 district 1 - u.s. rep. bryan Steil (r)

-Congressman Bryan Steil is a third-term member of Congress who serves on the House Administration and Financial Services committees.
+Congressman Bryan Steil is a four-term member of Congress who chairs the House Administration Committee and serves on the Financial Services Committee.
 His district includes southeastern Wisconsin.
-Steil graduated from Georgetown University with a law degree from the University of Wisconsin.
+Steil graduated from Georgetown University with a law degree from the University of Wisconsin and is unmarried.

 Thomas Rank: B